Sami-Aml/flexistrive-website/content/pages/flexstrivestudio-projects.md

   - type: FeaturedItemsSection
     title:
       type: TitleBlock
-      text: Some of our projects
+      text: Some of Our Projects
       color: text-primary
       styles:
         self: